THE BEST AERO HELMET FOR ROAD CYCLISTS

 I didn’t evaluate any of the aero road helmets with sliding vent covers or that have clip-on tops to cover the vents.
-These helmets don’t seem very practical to me for most road cycling enthusiasts and suggest a limited amount of engineering effort (and perhaps results) to come up with the best solution.
+These helmets don’t seem very practical to me or for most road cycling enthusiasts and suggest a limited amount of engineering effort (and perhaps results) to come up with the best solution.

 I’ve also got to believe these helmets would be pretty uncomfortable on a warm summer day in aero mode with the vents covered.
 I can just picture me wearing one of these and saying “Do I want to be more aero or do I want my head to be cooler?
 Why can’t I wear one helmet that gives me both!”
 Anyway, there are fewer of these being sold now than there were a few years ago.

 WHAT MATTERS MOST IN CHOOSING AN AERO HELMET

 As with all In The Know Cycling reviews, I consider four groups of criteria – performance, design, quality, and cost – when evaluating and comparing a category of cycling gear or kit.
 Within your chosen budget, I believe the performance of a product is paramount.
 Design can lead to good performance, or not, but all too often companies talk about, and the cycling media hypes about, product design to suggest how something will perform rather than tell you about or compare its actual performance.

 For aero road helmets, these are the criteria my evaluations and research suggest matter most.

 PERFORMANCE – SAFETY, FIT, COMFORT, AERODYNAMICS, COOLING, AND NOISE